conformationalensembles/conformationalensembles.github.io/index.md

 <br>
 <br>
 The workshop will take place on June 9th/10th at UCSF Mission Bay.
-Please head to the [information tab](/information) for more details.
+For more details, please visit the [information tab](/information).

 Please head to the [registration tab](/register) to register.

 **Organizers:**

 [James Fraser, UCSF](https://fraserlab.com/)
 <br>

 [Stephanie Wankowicz, Vanderbilt University](https://wankowiczlab.com/)